odarbelaeze/condor-ir/docs/developer-quickstart.rst

 .. code-block:: bash

   cd condor-ir
-  mkvirtualenv -a $PWD -p $(which python3) -r piprequirements.txt condorenv pip install -e .  # This command will also install dependencies
+  mkvirtualenv -a $PWD -p $(which python3) -r requirements.txt condorenv pip install -e .  # This command will also install dependencies